The front page of the 1796-edition.

 repairs nor improvements.

-The misleading starts with the title,
+misleading title,

 »Der Todten-Tantz, wie derselbe in der weitberühmten Stadt Basel, als ein Spiegel menschlicher Beschaffenheit,